eijikominami/aws-cloudformation-templates/notification/README.md

 | SNSForAlertArn | String | | | Amazon SNS Topic ARN for alert |
 | SNSForAlertArn | String | | | Amazon SNS Topic ARN for CI/CD information |
 | SNSForDeploymentArn | String | | | Amazon SNS Topic ARN for deployment information |
+## Troubleshooting

+### AWS Chatbot Issues

+If AWS Chatbot is not sending notifications to Slack:

+1. Verify that the Slack workspace ID is correct and the authorization is still valid
+2. Check that the Slack channel exists and the bot has permission to post messages
+3. Ensure that the SNS topic has the correct permissions for AWS Chatbot to subscribe
+4. Verify that the IAM role for AWS Chatbot has the necessary permissions

+### Slack Webhook Issues

+If Slack webhooks are not working:

+1. Verify that the webhook URL is correct and still active
+2. Check that the Slack app has the necessary permissions in your workspace
+3. Ensure that the webhook is configured for the correct channel
+4. Test the webhook URL directly to confirm it's working

+### EventBridge Rule Issues

+If EventBridge rules are not triggering:

+1. Verify that the event patterns match the actual events being generated
+2. Check that the target SNS topic exists and has the correct permissions
+3. Ensure that the EventBridge rule is enabled
+4. Monitor CloudWatch metrics for EventBridge to see if events are being processed

+### Lambda Function Issues

+If Lambda functions are failing:

+1. Check CloudWatch Logs for error messages and stack traces
+2. Verify that the Lambda function has the necessary IAM permissions
+3. Ensure that environment variables are correctly configured
+4. Check that the Lambda function timeout is sufficient for processing